-Media Day will be held on Thursday or Friday, according to the attached Media Day Schedule, Appendix A. Riders/Teams may participate by invitation only.
+Media Day will be held on Thursday for Hangtown and RedBud and Friday for all other events.
+Riders/Teams may participate by invitation only.
 Media Day rotation will be managed by Next Level’s Brandon Short or Casey Huntley @ 951.203.2605 or [email protected].

 Thursday: Hangtown & RedBud